New Zealand’s first climate change lawsuit rejected by High Courtby Rebecca Macfie

 Climate change minister James Shaw has described the former Government’s 2030 target as “inadequate” and said this week he is looking to review it next year to ensure it is consistent with the longer term goal of carbon neutrality.

-But the wider significance of Thompson’s litigation lies in the body of the ruling.
+But the wider significance of Thomson’s litigation lies in the body of the ruling.
 Crucially, Justice Mellon has confirmed that the courts have a role to play considering matters of climate policy, and that it is not a “no go” area that must be left exclusively to the executive arm of government.
 Having considered the raft of high-profile international climate lawsuits, such as the ground-breaking Urgenda case in the Netherlands – where the court ordered the Dutch government to tighten its emission reduction targets – Justice Mellon said these cases showed that it “may be appropriate for domestic courts to play a role in Government decision making about climate change policy”.

 “The courts have not considered the entire subject matter is a no go area, whether because the state had entered into international obligations, or because the problem is a global one and one country’s efforts alone cannot prevent harm to that country’s people and their environment, or because the Government’s response involves the weighing of social, economic and political factors, or because of the complexity of the science.